Principal Decomposition with Nested Submanifolds: Simulation studies

 where $n=10^4$ points are sampled, and noise is introduced in the directions $v_1 = (0,0,1)^\top$ and $v_2 = (\cos(t),\sin(t),0)^\top$, with standard deviations $\sigma_1=0.1$ and $\sigma_2=0.05$, respectively.
 The resulting data set, shown in Figure \ref{fig:Simu-Eucli-circle-Input}, resembles a torus that is thicker in the z-axis direction.

 The input data and projection results from the two methods are visualized in Figure \ref{fig:Simu-Eucli-circle}.
 Figure \ref{fig:Simu-Eucli-circle-PNSM2} presents the two dimensional projection with our method, which is a circular strip with width in the z-axis direction.
-This suggests that our method successfully fits a two-dimensional submanifold that captures the majority of variation in $\cX_n$ by removing the variation along the smallest principal direction.
+This suggests that our method fits a two-dimensional submanifold that captures the majority of variation in $\cX_n$ by removing the variation along the smallest principal direction.
 In contrast, the 2-dimensional projection with principal component analysis, as shown in Figure \ref{fig:Simu-Eucli-circle-PCA2}, is an annulus approximately on the xy-plane.
 This indicates that the principal component analysis primarily focuses on the global covariance structure and overlooks the local principal direction corresponding to the smallest eigenvalue.
 These points are further projected on one-dimensional structures, and the results are present in Figure \ref{fig:Simu-Eucli-circle-PNSM1} and Figure \ref{fig:Simu-Eucli-circle-PCA1}.
-It is clear that our method is able to recover the circle structure of $\gamma_2$ while principal component analysis fails due to its focus on linear subspace.
+The resulting comparison is consistent with the view that our method provides a more faithful geometric summary of the circle structure of $\gamma_2$ in this example.

 Finally, we consider a more complex correlation structure.
 Let the generating curve be

 where $n=10^4$ random points are generated.
 At point $\gamma_3(t)$, consider an orthonormal basis

 Noise with standard deviations $\sigma_1=0.09$ and $\sigma_2=0.03$ is introduced in the directions